Cyanogenbot/ConnectedInteractionKitDemo/Connected_Interaction_Kit_RingLED/README.md

 # Demo of Arduino Nano RP2040 Connect in CircuitPython with OOCSI and Adafruit LED ring module

+This prototyping connects to the Internet with [Adafruit_CircuitPython_ESP32SPI library](https://github.com/adafruit/Adafruit_CircuitPython_ESP32SPI), and interacts with the height data sending via the plane ptototyping by lighting up the LED ring in different colors.

 <br />

 ## Hardware